rishabhraaj17/TDCV/README.md

 ## Homeworks

 ### Homework 1.1
 Please download the data.zip from the course website.
-We have only code part here.
+We only have code part here.
-Place it along with code folder.
+Extract it here : TDCV/Homework1.1/